baihacker/sb/README.md

         * For non-VC compilers, `enable` means to include the library header file and to enable the pe codes depend on them.
         * For VC compilers, `enable` means to include the library header file and to enable the pe codes depend on them and to add the corresponding link option.
       * You need to make sure that the pe configure is consistent with your compiler configurations when compiling a pe based source file
-        * CPLUS_INCLUDE_PATH or the compile option has the path of the header file of enabled library.
+        * CPLUS_INCLUDE_PATH or the compiling option has the path of the header file of enabled library.
-        * LIBRARY_PATH or the compile option has the path of the lib of the enabled library (Some libraries don't have libs).
+        * LIBRARY_PATH or the compiling option has the path of the lib of the enabled library (Some libraries don't have libs).
         * The compiling option has the lib of the enabled library (Some libraries don't have libs).
 As mentioned above, it is not necessary for VC compilers.

 ## Usage